Titans West: Where Were You During the Invasion? Chapter 4: Hawk and Dove’s Stories

 “Sounds like it’s their problem,” I said.

 “It is,” the man replied.
 He got a bit closer.
 “Let me tell you something, though — they’re right!”
 Suddenly, the guy’s features began to change before my very eyes.
 He started to look just like me.
 “I’ve been found out, but no matter.
 I’ll just become you, whoever you are.”
 He lunged at me, trying to choke me.
 “Of course, you’ll be dead, so it won’t matter much, human!”
-He was strong.
-His grip was like a vice.
+He was strong, his grip like a vise.

 “I don’t have time for this!” the man said.
 He changed shape once more to look like some kind of robed being with weird tentacles for a face.
 “We advance scouts have rendezvous points to get to!
 The last thing I want is to be stuck on this mud-ball!”
 He started to change again into a hulking brute.
 With his huge fist, he knocked me back into the wood table, smashing it to bits under my weight.
 “Time for you to die!”